 “The amazing thing is no human is required to read or rate any email; the system gets smarter on it’s own without any human intervention”

 In Italy, hackers have introduced erroneous messages into the traffic signal sent to GPS devices (article).
-This exemplifies the need of security for vehicular networks.
+This exemplifies the pay someone to do your assignment need of security for vehicular networks.
 Part of the needed security mechanims may be offered by reputation (trust) models as two recent papers show: